-My favourite book of all time has to be A Thousand Splendid Suns by Khaled Hosseini.
+One of my favourite books of all time has to be A Thousand Splendid Suns by Khaled Hosseini.
 This timeless piece never fails to get me thinking.
 Have you read this?
 Did you like it?

-There are plenty of great choices to choose from today, so take your pick and ensure that you are always beach-ready!
+There are plenty of great choices to choose from today, so take your pick and ensure that your summer packing list ensure you’re always beach-ready!